 Increased Fiber Intake

-Most people are not eating enough fiber (61).
+Most people don’t consume enough fiber (

-No adverse effects have been reported from consuming chia seeds (65).
+No adverse effects have been reported from consuming chia seeds (64).

 Phytic Acid Content